Build Custom Plugin Logic

 plugin-kit-ai validate . --platform codex-runtime --strict

-The authored source of truth still lives under src/.
+The authored source of truth lives under plugin/.

 The important files are usually: